opedrosouza/popmenu/README.md

 ## Thinking out loud
 Here I'll explain why I decided to do one thing or other when doing some progress on the test

+- Decided to use the `active_model_serializers` to serializer the models to be rendered as json on responses because in the benchmarks it seems to be faster and I think it's more easy to read the code than look for the jbuilder files (personal opnion here)